jeancroy/FuzzySearch/readme.md

 ```
 As you can see we append match detail to the end of custom output.
 Do not use those name in the key value map or they'll get overwritten.

+### Output score threshold

+Default value are for suggestion as you type.
+In this case we prefer to show poor matches than nothing, match will improve as we type more.

+> Parameter `thresh_include` control the minimum score to show

+We also want to limit choices to a good match or a few good matches if those exist.
+For example if the best score is twice as good as the next best one, it's obviously the candidate to show.

+> Parameter `thresh_relative_to_best` control ratio of best match needed to be shown on the list

+Lastly if an item have multiple keyword, we might want to stop searching once we have found a good keyword.
+If a match is this good it'll be shown, no matter the best threshold.

+> Parameter `field_good_enough` control the score needed to stop the search on this item.
+It also control forced inclusion, not matter best